aimeos/aimeos-typo3-dist/README.md

 ```

 and open the URL ("http://127.0.0.1:8000") in your web browser.
 If you use Apache or
-another web server, head over directly to the URL your installation is reachable directly
+another web server instead, head over to the URL your installation is reachable at.
-without starting the PHP wev server.
-Complete the TYPO3 setup process before you continue
-to install the Aimeos distribution.
+Complete the TYPO3 setup process before you continue to install the Aimeos distribution.

 Then you need to add this to your `composer.json` file in the root application directory: